 Section 15.3 Presidential Authority.
 The President of the University of Florida shall have the power to: monitor and control the use of University resources by the Corporation; control the use of the University name by the Corporation and monitor the Corporation's compliance with federal and state laws and rules.

 Section 15.4 Definitions.
 As used in these Bylaws:

+“Board of Trustees” or “UFBOT” means the University of Florida Board of Trustees.

+“Directors” means the members of the Board of Directors of the Corporation.

+“Corporation” means the Faculty Associates, Inc.

+“Ex Officio” means by virtue or because of an office.

 "For cause" means consistent poor performance or actions or omissions that may adversely reflect on the interest and/or reputation of the Corporation or The University of Florida, as determined by the President of the University of Florida after consulting with the Board of Directors.
 Any such determination may be made by the President of the University of Florida and need not depend on the conclusion of any external determination or process.

+“Unacceptable performance” means a persistent failure to fulfill duties of the position to high standards and in a manner that serves the best interests of the Corporation and the University, as determined by the University President after consulting with the Board of Directors, or the Chairperson or other Board-designated officer as the Corporation’s authorized executive for this purpose.

+“University” or “UF” means the University of Florida.

+“University President” or “President of the University” means the President of the University of Florida.

+In “writing” means on paper or via any electronic or digital means and “mailing” means by U.S. or another government’s postal service or by a commercial courier service or by electronic mail or facsimile, with all postal or delivery charges paid and addressed to the address last on record with the Corporation’s Secretary/Treasurer.

 By: __________________________